gradual-verification/ecoop21-artifact/README.md

 prototype described in our paper (specifically the one we use in section 6.3, "Static Warnings", under section 6, "Empirical Evaluation").

-Another file in the current directoy is `Hello.java`, which contains your garden-variety "Hello, world!"
+Another file in the current directory is `Hello.java`, which contains your garden-variety "Hello, world!"
 Java program.
 You can analyze it using our prototype like this: